 Ten of Northwestern's 12 schools offer graduate and professional programs.
 Read more about academics and research at Northwestern.

-Northwestern is home to about 8,000 full-time undergraduates and 8,000 full-time graduate students.
-Including part-time students, the University's total enrollment is approximately 19,000.
+Northwestern is home to more than 8,000 full-time undergraduates and 8,000 full-time graduate students.
+Including part-time students, the University's total enrollment is approximately 21,000.
 They go on to join a distinguished alumni network.
 Read more about our students and alumni.

 Our distinguished faculty includes a Nobel Prize laureate, Tony Award Winners, MacArthur Fellowship winners and more.
+In addition, Northwestern has more than 6,000 full time staff.
 Read more about our faculty.

 19 intercollegiate athletic teams